cu-mkp/research-teaching-companion/content/resources/activity-sheets/breadmolding_resources-for-the-instructor.md

 -   Pamela H. Smith “Historians in the Laboratory: Reconstruction of Renaissance Art and Technology in the Making and Knowing Project.”
-    Art History 39, no. 2 (2016): 210–33.
+    *Art History* 39, no. 2 (2016): 210–33.

 -   Tillmann Taape, Pamela H. Smith, and Tianna Helena Uchacz.
     “Schooling the Eye and Hand: Performative Methods of Research and Pedagogy in the Making and Knowing Project.” *Berichte Zur Wissenschaftsgeschichte* 43, no. 3 (2020): 323–40.

-####

-#### About Teaching Breadmolding:
+### About Teaching Bread Making and Molding

 Sophie Pitman, [“Baking and Knowing: Iterative Processes and Iterative Teaching in a Historical Laboratory,”](https://detoursjournal.org/index.php/detours/article/view/61) *Detours: Social Science Education Research Journal* 2 (1), 2021, 33-41.

-### Sample class plan
+## Sample class plan

-#### Discussion: recipe research and making bread
+### Discussion: Recipe Research and Making Bread

-We recommend you start class with a group discussion about each student’s experience baking bread and exploring recipes for bread.
+We recommend starting class with a group discussion about each student’s experience baking bread and exploring recipes for bread.

 Suggested questions:

 - Why do you think there are so few recipes for bread in early modern sources?

 - What is bread as a material in the workshop?